holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/camunda-starter.md

 ### Purpose

-The Camunda Engine Taskpool Support SpringBoot Starter is a convenience module providing a single module dependency to be included in the process application.
+The Polyflow Camunda Platform 7 SpringBoot Starter is a convenience module providing a single module dependency to be included in the process application.
 It includes all process application modules and provides meaningful defaults for their options.